gmichaeljaison/specularity-removal/README.md

 The package is an open source utility to remove specularity in Images that has been captured from multiple viewpoints.

 #### Disclaimer
 The method uses Homography to find the best pixels available in other viewpoint images.
-It will not work if the object is not planar.
+It works only for planar and textured objects.

 ## Requirements:
 - Numpy